wp-plugins/7feeds-news-ticker/readme.txt

 2. Default widget options.

 == Changelog ==

+= Version 1.09 =
+* Widget design: added selecting font type for widget
+* Added news filter: ability to display items with/without specified keywords
+* New design of admin interface - rearranged fields and added tabs
+* Fixed some bugs in the parser

 = Version 1.08 =
 * Fix problems with parse links in Atom format